 Final thoughts + recommendation

 Some of the above tips might seem obvious to you, but I can assure you that most people do not think along these lines.
-I also would say that these tips might work better in smaller companies then when you work for a big company with a lot of rules and regulations.
+I also would say that these tips might work better in smaller companies than when you work for a big company with a lot of rules and regulations.

 Share with us how you managed to get your salary raise, by filling in the comment box below.

-If this would not work for you in your workplace, then why not determining your own salary by becoming your own boss.
+If this would not work for you in your workplace, then why not determine your own salary by becoming your own boss.
 There is a unique opportunity of building your own internet business with the help of the best support program in the world.
 Become an affiliate marketer and work from home.
-Click here for my full review of this scam free, once-in-a-lifetime opportunity.
+Click here for my full review of this scam-free, once-in-a-lifetime opportunity.